Measurement of Substructure from the Kinematics of the GD-1 Stellar Stream: Discussion

 \subsection{Connection to Dark Matter Particle Theories}

 We have presented constraints on the mass-concentration relation of dark matter subhalos from $10^5-10^9~M_\odot$.
 Our constraints can be compared to expectations for distinct dark matter particle theories.
+In both Models I and II, we find a preference for subhalos more compact than CDM expectations.
+While we place a limit on the WDM half-mode mass of $M_{hm} < 10^{8.6}~M_\odot$ (95\% confidence), the preference for more compact subhalos than CDM appears in tension with WDM, which typically yields lower characteristic central densities (e.g., \citealt{2001ApJ...556...93B,2014MNRAS.439..300L}) since the free-streaming of WDM particles suppresses small-scale power.
+However, in WDM prompt cusps \citep{2023MNRAS.522L..78D} can enhance the central density of halos over CDM halos, so our constraints do not necessarily rule out WDM.
+An exploration of the consistency of our WDM constraint with prompt cusps is beyond the scope of the present work, but marks an interesting future consideration.

-SIDM can produces more concentrated subhalos, as can Atomic Dark Matter (ADM; \citealt{2010JCAP...05..021K}).
+Alternative physics such as SIDM can produces more concentrated subhalos, as can Atomic Dark Matter (ADM; \citealt{2010JCAP...05..021K}).
 Recently, \citet{adm_gemmell} quantified the concentration of ADM subhalos using the statistic $R_{200,m} / R_{1/2}$, where $R_{200,m}$ is the radius of a subhalo enclosing 200 times the mean matter density of the Universe, and $R_{1/2}$ is the radius enclosing half of the subhalo's mass.
 At $10^7~M_\odot$ their ADM simulations produce subhalos with $R_{200,m} / R_{1/2}$ from $\approx 4$ to $100$, while CDM subhalos have values at or below $\approx 15$.
-At the same mass scale ($10^7~M_\odot$), our model prefers $R_{200,m} / R_{1/2} \approx 20$, and likely supports higher values as we run into our prior on concentrations.
+At the same mass scale ($10^7~M_\odot$), our model prefers $R_{200,m} / R_{1/2} \approx 40$, and likely supports higher values as we run into our prior on concentrations.
 Because our constraints are agnostic to the exact form of dark matter, the output of our analysis can be used to test consistency, or inconsistency, with different dark matter models.
-This highlights the utility of stellar stream kinematics in constraining the fundamental nature of dark matter in the universe.
+This highlights the utility of stellar stream kinematics in constraining dark matter microphysics.